Kernix13/beginner-git-commands/README.md

 The `git init` command creates a new local GIT repository in the directory you ran that command.

+You tend to use `git add .` to commit all your changes to the staging area, but you do not have to do that.
+You could individually add some files to staging while not adding others.
+You would do that by specifying the files you want to add: `git add filename1.ext filename2.ext`, etc.

 The command `git branch -M main` is optional and I think the flag `-M` means changing the default branch name from master to the name **main**.
 I tried searching for it and I found that Git has changed the default branch name from `master` to `main` though GitHub still uses `master` by default.
 It's your choice.

 The command `git remote add origin https_url` connects the local repository to a remote server (GitHub repo). `https_url` is the URL that is on the page when you create a new repo.
 It is also shown whn you click the `Code` button.
+And you do not have to use the keyword _origin_, that is just common practice to use that word.

 The `git push` command is used to send local commits to the master (or main) branch of the remote repository.
 But to use `git push` in the future you have to set something called an _upstream_, meaning where you want to push it to by default.
 That is why you use `-u`.
 The whole command `git push -u origin master` pushes your commits and sets the branch `master` as the origin for the location of `git push` in the future.